suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * Resource: A piece of information that is used to construct a payload.
 * Manifest: A manifest is a bundle of metadata about one or more Components for a device, where to find them, and the devices to which they apply.
-* Envelope: A container with the manifest, an authentication wrapper with cryptographic information protecting the manifest, authorization information, and severable elements (see: TBD).
+* Envelope: A container with the manifest, an authentication wrapper with cryptographic information protecting the manifest, authorization information, and severable elements (see Section 5.1 of {{I-D.ietf-suit-manifest}}).
 * Update: One or more manifests that describe one or more payloads.
 * Update Authority: The owner of a cryptographic key used to sign updates, trusted by Recipients.
 * Recipient: The system that receives and processes a manifest.